alexecse/V5_assignment/README.md

 ## This section is a theoretical approach on what can we do with statistics regarding HTML documents and data in general.

-Statistical tools and reasoning can significantly enhance one's ability to analyse a problem.
+Statistical tools and reasoning can significantly enhance one's ability to analyze a problem.

 ---